Unike267/Thesis/README.md

 ---

+## Important clarification ❗

+This repository is a public **incomplete** mirror of my official thesis repository, which is hosted privately on GitLab.

+In other words, the information in this repository will be kept up to date relative to the private repository but **will not contain all the content.**

 ## Abstract

 Repository to store some stuffs of my thesis.

-This repository is a public, **incomplete** mirror of my official thesis repository, which is hosted privately on GitLab.

-In other words, the information in this repository will be kept up to date relative to the private repository but **will not contain all the content.**

 ## Initial Research document